 Labradoodle vs. Goldendoodle Temperament

 Goldendoodles are typically sweet, lovable pups that make for great family dogs.
 They are easy to train and want to be useful and attentive to their owners, making them the perfect companion dog.
 They're popular with new pet parents because goldendoodles are sociable dogs and get along with their family members and strangers alike.

 Labradoodles have many of the positive personality traits that make a purebred Labrador retriever so popular.
 They are perfect family pets with loyal, friendly, and playful personalities.
 Labradoodles are highly trainable, but don't often make great guard dogs.
 (They will roll over for tummy scratches at first sight of a stranger!)
 They also are a bit higher energy than goldendoodles and puppies are known to get into mischief if left unsupervised.

-It's important to remember for both goldendoodles and labradoodles that they're a mixed breed, so the behavioral characteristics praised in their purebred counterparts are not guaranteed.
+It's important to remember that both goldendoodles and labradoodles are a mixed breed, so the behavioral characteristics praised in their purebred counterparts are not necessarily guaranteed in the crossbreed.

 Labradoodles and goldendoodles are fairly healthy mixed breeds, but they do tend to have a few health issues.
 Labradoodles are prone to a genetic disorder called exercise-induced collapse (EIC) and can have weak muscles due to their Labrador lineage.

 Both dog breeds can have issues with their heart, eyes, and hips.
 If the poodle line carries the genes for epilepsy or Von Willebrand disease, their offspring can develop these illnesses as well.
 Breeders can avoid many health concerns if they do genetic testing on their dogs, so it's important to choose a reputable breeder who focuses on breeding clean, healthy lines free from any genetic issues.